Torsion of the Khovanov homology: Introduction

 \section{Introduction}

-Let $L$ be an oriented link in the Euclidean space represented by a diagram $D$.
-In~\cite{Khovanov-categor} Mikhail Khovanov assigned to $D$ a family of Abelian groups $\CalH^{i,j}(D)$, whose isomorphism classes depend on the isotopy class of $L$ only.
-These groups are defined as homology groups of an appropriate (graded) chain complex $\CalC(D)$ with $\Z$ coefficients.
-Groups $\CalH^{i,j}(D)$ are nontrivial for finitely many values of the pair $(i,j)$ only.
-The graded Euler characteristic of $\CalC(D)$ is a version of the Jones polynomial of $L$:
+Let $L$ be an oriented link in the Euclidean space $\R^3$ represented by a planar diagram~$D$.
+In a seminal paper, Mikhail Khovanov~\cite{Kh-Jones} assigned to $D$ a family of abelian groups $\CalH^{i,j}(L)$, whose isomorphism classes depend on the isotopy class of $L$ only.
+These groups are defined as homology groups of an appropriate (graded) chain complex $\CalC(D)$ with integer coefficients.
+The main property of the Khovanov homology is that it {\em categorifies} the Jones polynomial.
+More specifically, let $J_L(q)$ be a version of the Jones polynomial of $L$ that satisfies the following identities (called the {\em Jones skein relation} and {\em normalization}):

+The skein relation should be understood as relating the Jones polynomials of three links whose planar diagrams are identical everywhere except in a small disk, where they are different as depicted in~\eqref{eq:K-jones-skein}.
+The normalization fixes the value of the Jones polynomial on the trivial knot. $J_L(q)$ is a Laurent polynomial in $q$ for every link $L$ and is completely determined by its skein relation and normalization.

+The gist of the categorification is that the (graded) Euler characteristic of the Khovanov chain complex equals $J_L(q)$: